chilkari/ts-expression-evaluator/tests/README.md

 ## Overview

-I've seen this exercise used in technical coding interviews, and after my own recent and somewhat lackluster performance (having not seen the problem before), I wanted to do some studying and find better solutions than what I unsuccessfully stumbled into on my own.
+I've seen this exercise used in technical coding interviews, and after my own recent and somewhat lackluster performance (having not seen the problem before), I wanted to do some studying and find better solutions than what I stumbled into on my own.

-This repo contains a set of tests and several solutions to the problem along with some discussion of the overall problem and the different solutions.
+This repo contains a set of tests and several solutions along with some discussion of the overall problem and the different solutions.

 I'm new to Typescript and this problem, so comments and improvements are welcome and encouraged to help me learn!